kofifus/New/README.md

 ## Caviets ##

+ - Create instances with inst=MyClass.New(...) instead of inst=new MyClass(...)

- - You need to remember to return the ctor with the public interface.
+ - Remember to return the ctor with the public interface.
 The ctor will not be available after construction ends.

  - You cannot use shorthand syntax for private methods.

- - 'this===undefined' inside private methods.
-Don't use 'this' ! before ES6 'this' was a necessary evil, now it is simply evil, an evil we can do without).
+ - 'this' is 'undefined' inside private methods.
+Don't use 'this' ! use closures .... before ES6 'this' was a necessary evil, now it is simply evil, an evil we can do without.

  - This pattern does not work well with inheritance, that is an object created with Derived.New() cannot access methods from Base.
 Personally I am trying to avoid inheritance (see [here](https://javascriptweblog.wordpress.com/2010/12/22/delegation-vs-inheritance-in-javascript/)) and use composition.